 Our Class B common stock has 50 votes per share, and our Class A common stock has one vote per share.
-As of July 31, 2021, Mr. Siebel and related entities controlled the voting power of substantially all of the outstanding Class B common stock and beneficially owned approximately 25.4% of our outstanding Class A common stock, resulting in beneficial ownership of capital stock representing approximately 66.3% of the voting power of our outstanding capital stock.
-Therefore, Mr. Siebel has control over our management and affairs and over all matters requiring stockholder approval, including election of directors and significant corporate transactions, such as a merger or other sale of us or our assets, for the foreseeable future.
-We believe we are eligible for, but do not intend to take advantage of, the "controlled company" exemption to the corporate governance rules for New York Stock Exchangelisted companies.
+As of January 31, 2022, Mr. Siebel and related entities beneficially owned approximately 88.6% of our Class B common stock and approximately 22.9% of our outstanding Class A common stock, resulting in beneficial ownership of capital stock representing approximately 58.2% of the voting power of our outstanding capital stock.
+Therefore, Mr. Siebel has control over our management and affairs and over all matters requiring stockholder approval, including election of directors and significant corporate transactions, such as a merger or other sale of us or our assets.
+This concentrated control will limit your ability to influence corporate matters for the foreseeable future, and, as a result, the market price of our Class A common stock could be adversely affected.